Fertility Treatments

 - Use of donor sperm

 IUI success rates typically range from 10-20% per cycle.
 Most doctors recommend trying 3-6 IUI cycles before moving to IVF.
+For more details, read our complete IUI guide and learn how to compare IVF vs IUI for your situation.

 IVF: In Vitro Fertilization